 The planetarium is handicapped-accessible.
 Parking is available in Lot 12, behind Marwick-Boyd, and Lot 11, across from Tippin Gymnasium.
 Doors open at 6:30 p.m.
 For information, call 814-393-2085.

-In addition, we anticipate bringing back our laser shows later this fall.
+In addition, we anticipate hosting regularly-scheduled laser shows starting this month.
 Stay tuned here or on our Facebook page for updates at: facebook.com/PennWest-Peirce-Planetarium.
 You may also call our planetarium hotline at 814 393 2085 for updates.

 Stars Over Clarion